Skip to main content

 The bottom line

 Zurzuvae (zuranolone) is the first FDA-approved oral medication to treat postpartum depression.
-The manufacturer’s list price is nearly $16,000 for the recommended treatment, which is two 25 mg capsules daily for 14 days.
+The manufacturer’s list price is nearly $16,000 for the recommended course of treatment, which is two 25 mg capsules daily for 14 days.
 And Zurzuvae is only available through specialty pharmacies.

-If you have insurance, this medication may be covered.
-If not, you can ask your prescriber to help you request coverage from your prescription plan.
-The manufacturer has a patient support program that can help you navigate your insurance.
-If you have a commercial insurance plan, you can reduce your copay to as little as $0 for a 14-day supply with a manufacturer’s savings card.
-But you are not eligible for this program if you are covered by government prescription plans or you are paying cash.
+If you have a commercial insurance plan, you could pay as little as $0 for a 14-day supply with a manufacturer copay savings card.
+But you are not eligible for this program if you are covered by government-sponsored insurance or you are paying cash.

 why trust our exports reliability shield